+- Students who choose Drama have an interest in live theatre and performance.

+- More written work.

-- GCSE Drama students have an interest and passion for live theatre and performing. - There is much more written work, including essay writing. - More study of technical theatre / design. - Smaller groups. - The standard of performance is much higher, and you will spend significantly longer rehearsing.
+- More study of technical theatre.

+- Smaller groups.

+- The standard of performance is much higher and you will spend significantly longer rehearsing.

-The GCSE could lead to A level at Post-16.
+The GCSE leads to A level at Post-16.
 It is a useful qualification for any career choice as it shows students are creative, confident, and able to work independently and as part of a team.
 Many jobs require a 'role' to be played.
 Specific jobs for Drama students include Actor, Theatre Designer, Director, Theatre Management, Theatre-in-Education, Technician, Drama Therapist, and Drama Teacher.

-Further information is available from Ms Johnston
+Further information is available from Miss Johnston

-DESIGN & TECHNOLOGY GCSE IOption1
+DESIGN & TECHNOLOGY GCSE [Option]

 GCSE Design & Technology involves a broad approach to the designing and making of innovative and new products.
 There are a wide range of career opportunities to progress to from product design, construction, engineering and architecture to interior and graphic design.
+Students will need to a material area in which to specialise in.
+Design & Technology covers 3D with Graphics and some Electronics.